nandanrao/text-mining/README.md

   * Clashes in Istanbul after angry mourners of a Turkish man is stabbed to death by an Afghani refugee
   * German woman stabbed to death by Syrian refugee on her doorstep
   * In memory to Bangladeshi migrant \#Manan stabbed to death 6y ago during pogrom orchestrated by Nona's
+  * great people? the people that kicked over jugs of water to let migrants die in the desert? those are not great people.

 ---